 In Trumpa s White House, a day of confusion and change

-President Donald Trump points to guests upon his arrival at Andrews Air Force One, Md., Thursday.
-Trump is returning from Philadelphia after speaking at the House and Senate GOP lawmakers at their annual policy retreat.
+President Donald Trump sits at his desk on Air Force One upon his arrival at Andrews Air Force Base, Md., Thursday.

 Comments